Maintenance

 The Future of Predictive Maintenance in the Aviation Industry

-“Predictive maintenance is one of the most important topics in IT right now, not only in the aviation industry, but also in many other sectors.
+"Predictive maintenance is one of the most important topics in IT right now, not only in the aviation industry, but also in many other sectors.
 Here we can see the potential big data has to make maintenance processes more efficient and significantly reduce operating costs.
 Despite constant improvement in IT systems, the field remains complex and calls for a targeted approach to providing advice.
-First-hand knowledge and taking all perspectives into account are absolutely essential,” says Frieder Henning, a technical consultant at Lufthansa Industry Solutions.
-This shows that the industry is indeed moving towards implementing predictive maintenance to increase efficiency and reduce costs.
+First-hand knowledge and taking all perspectives into account are absolutely essential," says Frieder Henning, a technical consultant at Lufthansa Industry Solutions.
+The industry is clearly moving toward predictive maintenance to push efficiency up and costs down.

-With artificial intelligence technologies becoming more and more elaborate and machine learning becoming more reliable, predictive maintenance does seem like the right path forward.
-New sophisticated technologies, such as augmented reality in aviation maintenance, will likely also play a larger role in the future and help airlines be safer and more cost-efficient in the future.
+As AI grows more capable and machine learning grows more dependable, predictive maintenance looks like the right path forward.
+Newer technologies such as augmented reality in aviation maintenance will likely take on a bigger role as well, helping airlines stay both safer and more cost-efficient.

 „We wanted to have a solution that does not only track expensive assets but also cheap ones.
 In Austria, ISS operates over 6,500 cleaning machines alone, without even counting vacuum cleaners and other pieces of equipment.
 With ToolSense we bring them together on a single platform, leveraging data from IoT hardware and improving maintenance and inspection processes.“